MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/11-ai-search.md

 ## Learn more

-This simple search index only some of the capabilities of the Azure Cognitive Search service.
-To learn more about what you can do with this service, see the [Azure Cognitive Search service page](/azure/search/search-what-is-azure-search).
+This simple search index only some of the capabilities of the Azure AI Search service.
+To learn more about what you can do with this service, see the [Azure AI Search service page](/azure/search/search-what-is-azure-search).